Eastlea Community School

 Eastlea Community School is a co-educational secondary school in the London Borough of Newham in Canning Town, London E16.
 The school caters for 11- to 16-year-olds.

 The school runs a scholarship initiative in partnership with charity Eastside Young Leader Academy.

 Eastlea Community School underwent an extensive £13m Building Schools For the Future redevelopment creating a campus-style learning environment.

-Eastlea was rated as "Inadequate" following an Ofsted inspection, published 20 November 2019.

 Previously a community school administered by Newham London Borough Council, in January 2021 Eastlea Community School converted to academy status.
 The school is now sponsored by the Newham Community Schools Trust.